dekkerglen/CubeCobra/README.md

     npm install
     npm install nodemon -g
     node force_update.js

+If you are on Windows, you will need to make sure you have `bash` installed somewhere and run the following command [with your `bash` path in place of the path below].

+    npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"

+Then you can start the program like so:

     npm start

-You can now open up a browser and connect to the app through: http://localhost:8080
+You can now open up a browser and connect to the app through: http://localhost:8080.
+Despite the fact that node says it is running on port 5000, you should use port 8080 to connect.

 Nodemon will restart the application anytime there is a change to a source file.